 This portal provides a great source of information for anyone thinking about studying in Sweden, including information on visas and immigration, culture and customs and the cost of living.

-The Studying in Switzerland platform aims to provide all relevant information about conducting your studies in Switzerland.
+The Study in Switzerland platform aims to provide all relevant information about conducting your studies in Switzerland.
 The site provides the most comprehensive information about Swiss universities and scholarships as well as up-to-date living costs.